-During summer and fall, a lot of us spend hours trekking through forested areas and pasture lands, either for work, if we are lucky, or by simply enjoying the great outdoors.
-Unfortunately, there are not-so-nice life forms that also enjoy this time of year, like poisonous plants.
-There is a long, long list of enemies when discussing poisonous plants.
+Once cooler fall temperatures arrive, a lot of us spend time in the yard ridding our property fence lines of vines or better yet trekking through forested areas to simply enjoy the great outdoors, where those very vines also exist.
+Unfortunately, there is a long, long list of enemies, when discussing poisonous plants.
 However, there are a few more common, native plants, like poison ivy, poison oak, poison sumac and poisonwood that we should be fully aware of in our surroundings, along with their friendly mistaken counterparts.
-This article will help to distinguish poison ivy from Virginia creeper.
+This article will seek to distinguish poison ivy and Virginia creeper.

 Poison Ivy (Toxicodendron radicans) grows in just about any location imaginable.
-Poison Ivy is probably the most common and most irritating (mentally & physically) poisonous plant one will come in contact with.
+Poison Ivy is probably the most common and most irritating poisonous plant one will come in contact with, no pun intended.
 This is a woody shrub that can reach 6 feet in height or grows like a vine up to 150 feet tall on trees.
 As a vine, it is often found on fences and trees.
 The leaf forms three leaflets, which can be 2-6 inches in length and may have smooth edges or can be toothed.
 Leaves are shiny with a tint of red most of the year.
 Leaves will turn purple before dropping in the fall.
-Remember the old saying when it comes to identifying poison ivy, “leaflets three, let it be.”
+Remember the old saying when it comes to identifying poison ivy, “leaflets three, let it be”.

 Virginia Creeper (Parthenocissus quinquefolia) is commonly mistaken for poison ivy.
 It is a climbing vine as well with similar growth patterns.
 However, there are some distinguishing traits, as Virginia Creeper has five leaflets, instead of three.
 Virginia Creeper also has blue-black berries along with tiny, sticky segments that are used to attach to surfaces.
 During the fall, Virginia Creeper leaves turn red before dropping.

-Contact your local county extension office for more information on poisonous plants in your area.
-Supporting information for this article can be found in the UF/IFAS EDIS publications: “Identification of Poison Ivy, Poison Oak, Poison Sumac and Posionwood,” by Sydney Park Brown.
+Supporting information for this article can be found in the UF/IFAS EDIS publications: “Identification of Poison Ivy, Poison Oak, Poison Sumac,